r1skkam/Web-Shell/README.md

-# Web-Shell
+# Web Shell Notes

-Notes about Web Shell
+**Notes about Web Shell**

+*All intellectual property, including ideas and contents in this repo, are acknowledged and duly credited to their respective owners/owners.*